Skip to main content

 Master Wallet Created

-Create a master wallet via the Create Wallet API or dashboard.
-Rules are configured per wallet.
+Create a master wallet in the Blockradar Dashboard.
+Rules are configured per wallet — look one up with Get Wallet.

 3